musicfox/open-positions/current/software-engineer-01.md

 ## Software Engineer #1

 Musicfox is a software company radically altering how music is funded and artists create sustainable growth.
 We run at a rapid pace internally, to iterate a deliberate, well-executed external vision.
-We see ourselves as the [Veblenian dichotomizers](https://en.wikipedia.org/wiki/Thorstein_Veblen#Veblenian_dichotomy) of the music industry.
-As such, our mission, artist enablement, is paramount to each keystroke, commit, and test we write.
+We see ourselves as an act of structural dichotomy within the music industry, which positively expands access to financial and operational technologies to vastly more musicians and artists.
+As such, our mission, the enablement of _creative people_, is paramount to each keystroke, commit, and test we write.

 ### Position overview